 Cranberry Mountain Nature Center

-The Cranberry Mountain Nature Center is fun for visitors of all ages and backgrounds, and includes an exhibit hall, auditorium, events and programs.
-The center also features a native plant garden, a nature trail, and many activities for children.
+The Cranberry Mountain Nature Center is fun for visitors of all ages and backgrounds, and includes an exhibit hall with live native snakes, auditorium, a nature store, events and programs.
+The center also features native wildflower and pollinator gardens, two interpretive nature trails, and many activities for children.
 Be sure to walk the interpretive trail on the grounds.
 Signs point out tree species and give facts on the many uses of the trees.
-At the overlook enjoy a picnic lunch and the view of Stamping Creek, just down the mountain, to the mountains of Virginia in the distance.
+At the overlook enjoy a picnic lunch and the view of Stamping Creek, just down the mountain and the mountains of Virginia in the distance.

 General Information